Cosmo-Local Credit (CLC)

 Intended audience: Pool builders/stewards, protocol engineers/auditors, impact-liquidity providers and mandate funders, governance designers, and legal/compliance reviewers.

-The Cosmo-Local Credit (CLC) DAO is a network clearing house and governance layer for Commitment Pooling Protocol (CPP) curation markets.
+AbstractCosmo-Local Credit (CLC) is a pattern for network clearing houses and governance layers built around Commitment Pooling Protocol (CPP) curation markets.
 Commitment Pools (CPs) coordinate redeemable commitments (vouchers) using four pooling functions: Curation (Commitment Registry), Valuation (Value Index Registry), Limitation (Swap Limiter), and Exchange (Vault/Fee Registry: fee policy + custody/settlement).
-CLC routes liquidity across pools, funds insurance, collects a network rake on pool usage with auditable governance.
+A CLC deployment can publish a registry of Commitment Pools, route liquidity across pools, fund insurance, and charge transparent service fees for routing, clearing, monitoring, liquidity support, or other shared services.

 Cosmo-local means we share open standards and software globally, while keeping issuance, redemption, governance, and real-world accountability local.